By Scott Meacham

 In this unreal time of COVID-19, let me tell you what that means.

 2020 is the sixteenth year of the widely acclaimed Love’s Entrepreneur’s Cup statewide collegiate business plan competition.
 From day one, the vision for Entrepreneur’s Cup (formerly the Donald W. Reynolds Governor’s Cup) has been to give college and university students the opportunity to simulate the real world of researching a market, writing a business plan, and making a presentation to potential investors.
 We want them to see how rewarding and exciting entrepreneurship can be but also introduce them to the skills required to succeed in the corporate world.

 Four years ago, Love’s Travel Stops & Country Stores became the competition’s Signature Sponsor.
 This family-owned and operated company is the ideal entrepreneurial icon for college students who aspire to take great ideas and build a feasible business plan.
 Dozens of Oklahoma companies, civic organizations, universities, and our state through the Oklahoma Center for the Advancement of Science and Technology (OCAST) united behind the competition and have been magnificent in their funding, scholarships, and support as advisors and judges.

-That brings us to today and the 2020 Love’s Cup, and our virtual rallying cry.
+That brings us to today and the 2020 Entrepreneur’s Cup, and our virtual rallying cry.

 Sarah Seagraves, i2E’s senior VP of marketing and the team of dedicated college advisors, competition judges, and committed sponsors across Oklahoma, pivoted to an entirely new virtual, online format.

-“This is a lesson in entrepreneurship we and the teams never expected from the Love’s Cup,” Seagraves said, “adapting, pivoting, and figuring out how to make an in-person competition virtually overnight.”
+“This is a lesson in entrepreneurship we and the teams never expected from the Entrepreneur’s Cup,” Seagraves said, “adapting, pivoting, and figuring out how to make an in-person competition virtually overnight.”